 Simon Margolin

-Welcome!
-I am sixth-year Ph.D.
-Candidate in Economics at Princeton University.
+I am a sixth-year Ph.D.
+Candidate in Economics at Princeton University

 I study Macroeconomics, Public Finance and Labor.